metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 If you don't want your computer to be testing ground and subject to potential problems you'll also want to set up virtual machine, suggested virtual machine is [Hyper-V][hyperv]

+Spellchecking configuration depends on [devdict](https://github.com/metablaster/devdict), therefore that repository should be cloned as well and then the `cSpell` configuration in `./vscode/settings.json` should be adjusted to point to path where `devdict` was cloned.

 ### Recommended workspace extensions

 When you open up repository with VSCode the following extensions will be suggested for installation.\